evidence-dev/evidence/sites/docs/docs/core-concepts/templated-pages/index.md

 .filter(d => d.customer_name === $page.params.customer)
 ```

-This means that the code will look in the query result `d` and include only those rows where the `customer_name` is equal to the page's parameter variable.
+This means that the code will look in the query result `d` and include only those rows where the `customer_name` is equal to the page's parameter value.

 Adding this to a `<Value/>` component: